ubc-cirrus-lab/caribou/benchmarks/text_2_speech_censoring/readme.md

 # Text to speech censoring benchmark

-This benchmark requires an s3 bucket with the name `multi-x-serverless-text-2-speech-censoring`.
+This benchmark requires access to the s3 bucket with the name `multi-x-serverless-text-2-speech-censoring`.

 You can deploy the benchmark with the following command: